techzzt/Basal-ganglia-neuron-models/README.md

 [2] Chakravarty, Kingshuk, et al. "Transient response of basal ganglia network in healthy and low-dopamine state." eneuro 9.2 (2022).

 [3] Hjorth, JJ Johannes, et al. "The microcircuits of striatum in silico."
 Proceedings of the National Academy of Sciences 117.17 (2020): 9554-9565.

+[4] Fieblinger, Tim.
+"Striatal control of movement: a role for new neuronal (Sub-) populations?."
+Frontiers in human neuroscience 15 (2021): 697284.

 - Kim et al. (2024): Kim, Sang-Yoon, and Woochang Lim.
 "Quantifying harmony between direct and indirect pathways in the basal ganglia: healthy and Parkinsonian states."
 Cognitive Neurodynamics (2024): 1-21.